-Have you ever gone to a restaurant and had one of those dishes that stands out so much that you remember it and crave it years later?
+Have you ever gone to a restaurant and had one of those dishes that stands out so much that you remember it and still crave it years later?
 Well, this soup is one of those dishes.
 My girlfriends and I went to Calistoga for a girls weekend a few years back, and we stayed at the Solage resort in Calistoga.
 It was such a luxurious and fun filled weekend.
-The resort’s restaurant, Solbar, is amazing.
-Everything on its menu is seasonal, local, organic and scrumptious.
-We all had a cup of this soup and our taste buds were in heaven.
-We all kept commenting that we couldn’t believe there wasn’t any cream in the soup, because it tasted so creamy.
+The resort’s restaurant, Solbar, is hands down amazing.
+Everything on its menu is seasonal, local, organic and just overall scrumptious.
+We all enjoyed a cup of their heirloom tomato soup and our taste buds were in heaven.
+We were in shock to learn that there wasn’t any cream in the soup, because it tasted so creamy.

 - 1/2 cup extra-virgin olive oil, divided – you will use 1/4 cup twice in the recipe

 - 5 sprigs of fresh marjoram or fresh oregano – I couldn’t find fresh marjoram so I used oregano, as it’s a similar tasting herb

 - 2 garlic cloves, microplaned – see how to microplane garlic below in post

 - 5 overripe heirloom tomatoes, cored and cut into large chunks

 - 1/2 tablespoon salt

 - 1 teaspoon balsamic vinegar – I usually add about 1 1/4 teaspoons, or sometimes a bit more, as it really adds such great flavor to the soup

 Prep all your ingredients.
 Wash your herbs, chop up your onion, peel your garlic and core your tomatoes.

 Not sure how to core a tomato?
 Check out the step-by-step photos below.